laravel/docs/cashier-paddle.md

         //
     }

 When a subscription is past due, you should request the user to [update their payment information](#updating-payment-information).
-You can configure how past due subcriptions are handled in your [subscription settings](https://vendors.paddle.com/subscription-settings).
+You can configure how past due subscriptions are handled in your [subscription settings](https://vendors.paddle.com/subscription-settings).

 If you would like the subscription to still be considered active when it's in a `past_due` state, you may use the `keepPastDueSubscriptionsActive` method provided by Cashier.
 Typically, this method should be called in the `register` method of your `AppServiceProvider`: